Therena/ConEmuIntegration/README.md

 - Integration of ConEmu as ToolWindow to Visual Studio
 - ConEmu Tool Window can be opens from "View" menu
 - Integration of ConEmu in Solution Explorer
+    - Open the containing folder of the item in conemu
+    - Open the output path of the project in conemu
+    - Execute the from the project created binary using conemu

 ### Integration of ConEmu as ToolWindow to Visual Studio
 This extension integrates ConEmu as tool window in Visual Studio.